Glucosamine for dogs has the same active ingredients as glucosamine for humans.

 Although this would be a great thing, there’s not a lot of evidence to support these claims.

-It doesn’t seem like a regular supplement of glucosamine will do any harm to an otherwise healthy dog, but it’s not certain that it will do any good either.
+It doesn’t seem like a regular supplement of glucosamine will do any harm to an otherwise healthy dog.
+That said, it’s not certain that it will do any good either.

 They will be able to put together a treatment plan for you, and offer different useful medications.